Why I'm Looking Forward to Going to Heaven: My True Home

-Perhaps the best part of eternal life is going to be getting an immortal, incorruptible, glorified and spiritual body (1 Corinthians 15:50-58, Philippians 3:20-21).
-In heaven, there will be no eye failure, hard of hearing, hair or memory loss, hip replacements and those things that cause us to be uncomfortable.
-Everybody and everything will be at peace and in perfect health.
+Perhaps the best part of eternal life is going to be getting an immortal, incorruptible, glorified, and spiritual body (1 Corinthians 15:50-58, Philippians 3:20-21).
+In heaven, there will be no eye failure, hard of hearing, hair or memory loss, hip replacements, and those things that cause us to be uncomfortable.
+Everybody will be at peace and in perfect health.

 8. No Failed Relationships

 Many people have experienced the pain of failed relationships.
 Friends have turned their backs on their friends.
 Lovers have left them for someone they thought was better.
 Husbands and wives have divorced.
 None of that will be in heaven because there will be no marriage, according to Matthew 22:30.
 Everyone will be loved and respected to the same extent.

 Everyone will have the same capacity to love.
 If marriage would be in heaven, it would denote a selection of one person over another.
 Remember, everyone will be equal in heaven even those who were married or single on earth.

 Every relationship will be perfect.
 There will be no unfaithfulness or fault-finding among God's redeemed (Revelation 21:27).

 9. Nothing Evil in Heaven